martinaalvera/Documentation/admin_documentation/vault/vault_config.rst

          capabilities = [ "create"]
      }

-   The ecryption script write the random generated passphrase on vault on Vault, in a path where only the user can access, since it depends on its identity.
+   The ecryption script write the random generated passphrase on Vault, in a path where only the user can access, since it depends on its identity.

 #.
-The Laniakea Dashboard can Read, if required by the user, after the authentication, the passphrase from Vault using the **read_only.hcl** policy.
+The Laniakea Dashboard can read, if required by the user, after the authentication, the passphrase from Vault using the **read_only.hcl** policy.

    ::